 Regarding the remote access the Arduino will be secured by the password, meaning that if by any chance the intruder would want to gain access to our device, he would firstly need to know the Wi-Fi password.
 Another way of defending against malicious thread is the implementation of authorization of the Blynk mobile application when connecting via secured Wi-Fi to Arduino YÚN.
 In the Arduino YÚN code we defined three very important lines of code, which are the Blynk Template ID, Blynk Template Name and mostly importantly the Blynk Authorization token, which represents the core of the authorization.

+We made use of a ‘secrets.h’ file to store sensitive credentials used in the main code.
+A ‘.gitignore’ file is used to prevent the ‘secrets.h’ from being uploaded to github.
+We also included a ‘secrets.h-example’ file to show how the secrets file should be formatted.
+This prevents our sensitive credentials for Blynk, Wi-Fi, etc, from showing up on the internet.

 Future Improvements